 As something of a polymath, I continue to make art that is, hopefully, cogent, provocative, aware, and compelling.
+I work in visual arts as well as poetry and music.
+These various disciplines work together and nourish each other.

 My work is post-modern in the sense that it embraces a wide range of subjects and disciplines.
 A new body of work always requires a new way of working.
 The old-school method of one-style-fits-all is constricting and out-dated.
 I employ a pluralist approach in my thinking and try to avoid a signature style.
 A single idea may manifest itself in various media as in my Interrogation series which resulted in work produced as drawings, prints, animation and a play.